-The PGCE programme has been designed to train teachers to practice as a subject specialist teacher for the secondary age range (11-16).
-Trainees are assessed against the standards for Qualified Teacher Status (QTS) across the age range.
-Trainees will also often gain experience of the 16-18 age range, although they will not be formally assessed in this phase.
+The PGCE course has been designed to train you to practise as a subject specialist teacher for the secondary age range (11-16), and during the course you’ll be assessed according to the standards for Qualified Teacher Status (QTS).
+Our students will often gain experience of the 16-18 age range too, although they won’t be formally assessed in this phase.

 Find out why you should train to teach with us.